 We continued with the FLEX program this year.
+We had a difficult time hiring a tutor so the program did not begin until 2nd quarter.
 Teachers were able to identify students and provide intervention support.
-Learning Center aides ran and facilitated this program while also providing a Testing enter during FLEX where students can take or retake a quiz or test, thus freeing teachers up to provide more instruction.
+Once hired, learning Center aides ran and facilitated this program while also providing a Testing enter during FLEX where students can take or retake a quiz or test, thus freeing teachers up to provide more instruction.
 FLEX time also allowed for teachers to provide enrichment activities to stretch students learning above and beyond the level of proficiency.